IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 ### 1.	jpeg_compress
 #### Description:
-Compress an image to JPEG image
+Compress an image to JPEG image.
 #### Arguments:
 ```
 quality: An integer specifying the quality of the compressed JPEG image ranging from 0 to 100.